janwithb/thesis/README.md

 configuration variable to `dot_product`, `bilinear_product`, or `cosine`.
 The cosine similarity may be further regulated by the temperature parameter `curl_temperature`.

+#### Image Augmentations
+The set of image augmentations used for representation learning is configured in `data_augs`.
+The following image augmentations are available:
+- `crop`: random cropping
+- `jitter`: color jitter
+- `erase`: random erasing
+- `hflip`: horizontal flip
+- `vflip`: vertical flip
+- `rot`: random rotation

 #### Imagination Horizon
 Increasing the imagination horizon during training may improve the final performance.
 You can activate the dynamic imagination horizon by setting `horizon_increase` > 0.0.
 During training the horizon